Financial Services Code of Procedure

 Each Merchant must maintain a disposal policy for documents containing cardholder data.
 All documents containing cardholder data should be properly disposed immediately upon completion of business need.

-Cardholder data that is no longer required must be destroyed using a crosscut shredder or through Western’s Eco-Shred program.
+Cardholder data that is no longer required must be destroyed using a crosscut shredder or through Western’s confidential shredding program.
+See Western's Preferred Vendor List to find contact information for Western’s preferred shredding services vendor.

 Security of Point of Sale Devices

-All POS devices must be registered in one of Western's PCI VLANs.
-The Merchant must identify to the Network Operations Centre (NOC) a network connected POS device has been installed and added to the network.
+All POS devices (except Long-range cellular devices) must be placed in the dedicated PCI VLAN.
+Communication bases for long-range cellular devices that allow for IP network connection, must also be placed in the dedicated PCI VLAN.
+If you are unsure if your device is in the PCI VLAN, please contact the Security Operations Center at security@uwo.ca.
+The Merchant must identify to the Security Operations Center a network connected POS device has been installed and added to the network.
 The NOC will ensure the device is placed into an appropriate PCI VLAN.

-All employees who operate POS devices must be properly trained, including training on how to detect if a POS device has been tampered with and what to do if they suspect that a POS device has been tampered with. [see Hiring, Training and Employee Awareness for Bank Card Processing]
+All employees who operate POS devices must be properly trained, including training on how to detect if a POS device has been tampered with and what to do if they suspect that a POS device has been tampered with. [see Hiring, Training and Employee Awareness for Cardholder Data Processing]

-An incident response plan (Western’s Security Breach Plan) must be clearly communicated and easily accessible to all employees.
+An incident response plan (Western’s Incident and Breach Reporting Protocol) must be clearly communicated and easily accessible to all employees.

-Hiring, Training and Employee Awareness for Bank Card Processing
+Hiring, Training and Employee Awareness for Cardholder Data Processing

 Example, a cashier who only has access to one card at a time would only be required to have a reference check, but an employee who has access to multiple credit cards would be required to have a more detailed background check.

-If you have any questions regarding what level of background check is required, please contact Sue Veraart, Talent Acquisition Specialist, Human Resources (ext.
+If you have any questions regarding what level of background check is required, please contact Sue Veraart, HR Specialist, Talent, Learning & Engagement, Human Resources (ext.
 85561).

 Training for bankcard processing must be provided to all new employees and at least annually to existing employees.

-Unit leaders and employees who process bank card transactions must be aware of and abide by the Bank Card Policies and Procedures at Western, including Western's Security Breach Plan
+Unit leaders and employees who process cardholder data must be aware of and abide by the Bank Card Policies and Procedures at Western, including Western's Incident and Security Reporting Protocol.

-All Merchants must complete Western's Unit Self-Assessment Questionnaire annually to signify compliance with all policies and procedures relating to bank card transactions at Western and the PCI DSS.
+All Merchants must complete Western's Unit Self-Assessment Questionnaire annually to signify compliance with all policies and procedures relating to cardholder data at Western and the PCI DSS.
+In addition, merchants may be asked to provide information on an ad-hoc basis and participate in interviews with our PCI external auditors/assessors.

 Western's Security Breach Plan